jame25/foo_artwork/README.md

    - If no track artwork is found → shows your fallback image
    - Status will display: "No artwork - showing station fallback"

+#### Generic Fallback Image

+In addition to station-specific fallbacks, the component supports a **universal fallback image** that applies to all internet radio streams when artwork searches fail.

+**Setup for Generic Fallback:**

+1. **Filename**: Create a file named `noart.png` (or `.jpg`, `.jpeg`, `.gif`, `.bmp`)
+2. **Location**: Place in `%APPDATA%\foobar2000\foo_artwork_data\logos\noart.png`
+3. **Usage**: This image will be displayed for **any** internet radio stream when:
+   - Track artwork search fails
+   - No station-specific logo exists
+   - No station-specific "-noart" image exists

+**Priority for Generic Fallback:**
+- Lowest priority in the fallback chain
+- Only used when all other options are exhausted
+- Provides a consistent "no artwork" visual across all radio stations

 This feature ensures that radio stations always have some visual representation, even when individual track artwork cannot be found.

 ### Preferences Configuration